meltano/sdk/docs/dev_guide.md

    1. `name` - What to call your tap (for example, `tap-best-ever`)
    2. `accepted_config_keys` - A lit of all config options that this tap will accept.
    3. `required_config_options` - (Optional.)
 One or more required sets of options.
-   4. `default_stream_class` - (Optional.)
-The stream class to use if auto-discovering from a json catalog file.
 3. Override the `discover_streams` method.

 ## Step 3: Write the stream class